dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/configuring_the_question_and_answer_section.md

   - projectadmin-wizard-questionandanswer
 ---

 Setting up a public question-and-answer page for your project makes communication more efficient for everyone involved.
 It's a great way to reduce support email by allowing respondents to see the questions other people have asked.
-Hosting a questions section on Screendoor also helps keep your team coordinated: all project admins have access to a shared inbox of questions at the same time, so they never need to give two different answers to similar questions.
+Hosting a section for questions on Screendoor keeps your team coordinated, too: all project admins have access to a shared inbox of questions, so they never need to give two different answers to similar questions.

 To set up questions for your project, press &ldquo;Edit&rdquo; in the header, and select the &ldquo;Details&rdquo; tab in the project wizard.
 Under &ldquo;Questions&rdquo; check the box &ldquo;Add a questions page.&rdquo;